Introduction

 Year two

-• Midwifery Practice 2
+- Midwifery Practice 2

-Further midwifery skills, knowledge and professionalism.
+Further midwifery skills, knowledge and professionalism. - Universal Care 2

-Apply knowledge in relation to the principles of universal care for all birthing parents, newborns and families.
+Apply knowledge in relation to the principles of universal care for all birthing parents, newborns and families. - The Midwife as Professional 2

-Introduction of midwifery knowledge and skills in advocacy, leadership, accountability and collaboration, working towards autonomous professional practise.
+Introduction of midwifery knowledge and skills in advocacy, leadership, accountability and collaboration, working towards autonomous professional practise. - The Midwife as Scholar 2

-Further analyse a variety of research and relate it to midwifery practice, to provide evidence-based care for birthing parents, newborns and their families.
+Further analyse a variety of research and relate it to midwifery practice, to provide evidence-based care for birthing parents, newborns and their families. - Additional Care 2

-Develop skills and knowledge required to manage childbirth emergencies, including situational awareness and advanced communication.
+Develop skills and knowledge required to manage childbirth emergencies, including situational awareness and advanced communication. - Part 2 Practice Assessment

 Year three

-• Midwifery Practice 3
+- Midwifery Practice 3

-Mandatory core skills training for year three, including basic life support, personal safety, and manual handling.
+Mandatory core skills training for year three, including basic life support, personal safety, and manual handling. - Physical Assessment and Management of the Newborn

-Explore the effects of pregnancy complications on fetal development and newborn well-being.
+Explore the effects of pregnancy complications on fetal development and newborn well-being. - The Midwife as Scholar 3

-Research proposal process including literature review, research design, methodology, rigour in research, evaluation and dissemination of results.
+Research proposal process including literature review, research design, methodology, rigour in research, evaluation and dissemination of results. - Midwife as Professional 3

 Content of this module will be led by your independent learning around the chosen topic in relation to module outcomes.